aviral-batra/obsidian-power-search/README.md

 ## TODO

 - add search query history to undo search history
+- options to turn certain indexes on and off in the plugin settings
 - pin searches
 - paginate results and allow page limit configuration
 - deal with cannot connect to anki errors